spikespaz/contributors-guide/COMMIT-MESSAGES.md

 - Type, function, macro identifiers (typically the last segment)
 - Any other named entity that helps pinpoint the scope of change

-Use the plus sign (`+`) to combine segments at the same hierarchical level when a change affects several similar paths.

 ### Naming and syntax rules

 #### Naming conventions